mptbs/help-pages/index.md

 Press this when you are done with Mu.
 Mu will make sure you've saved your work if you want to keep it.

+# Advanced - settings file

+Workspace settings are stored in a file named settings.json.

+By default this file is located in the application data directory, but a settings file in the same directory as the Mu application itself will take priority.

+By default, Mu uses a bundled version of the MicroPython runtime, but advanced users (e.g. those developing the Microbit runtime) can use the settings.json file to configure Mu to use their own runtime hex file.

+To do this, add a line like this to the settings.json file:

+"microbit_runtime_hex": "customhex.hex"

+If the file name is not fully qualified then it will be searched for in the workspace directory.

 # Microbit Help

 [Microbit Micropython Help](https://microbit-micropython.readthedocs.io/en/latest/)